FrankChen021/bithon/README.md

 ## 2. choose a right JDK

-It's highly recommended that JDK that is used to compile bithon is the same as the JRE that runs your applications.
+JDK 1.8 is recommended because the agent is compatible with higher JRE that is used to run your Java applications.
-See [JDKs Compatibility](#jdks-compatibility) for more information.

-So you have to choose a right JDK to compile bithon.
 If you have multiple JDKs on your machine, use `export JAVA_HOME={YOUR_JDK_HOME}` command to set correct JDK.

 For example